-Rank the following goals in order of importance from 1 to 4 with 1 being the highest priority.
-You may use each rank only once.

-2. Homelessness Priorities

-Rank the following goals in order of importance from 1 to 4 with 1 being the highest priority.
-You may use each rank only once.

-Housing Assistance (for example: security deposit, utilities deposit, rent assistance, etc.)

-Emergency Shelter Units (for example: temporary housing from 1-6 months)

-- Transitional Housing Units (for example: temporary housing not exceeding 24 months) - Case Management Services (for example: Life Skills training, Job training, Education assistance, etc.
+the following goals in order of importance from 1 to 4 with 1 being the highest priority.
+You may ach rank only once.
+Homeowner Housing Rehabilitation Homeownership Opportunities/Down payment Assistance New Construction of Affordable Housing for Rent New Construction of Affordable Housing for Homeownership 2.
+Hom nelessness Priorities he following goals in order of importance from 1 to 4 with 1 being the highest priority.
+You may ${\sf ch}$ rank only once.
+Housing Assistance (for example: security deposit, utilities deposit, rent assistance, etc.) Emergency Shelter Units (for example: temporary housing from 1-6 months) Transitional Housing Units (for example: temporary housing not exceeding 24 months)